 - You can choose to include your country code in your number, especially with a landline, and then dial the recipient to see if it rings through.

 Now, in any of these situations, if the recipient’s phone is On and then it rings multiple times, that means the recipient blocked your number.
 But if it rings once, you get a busy tone, or the call cuts off, or you receive the same voicemail request, then the chances are that the phone has been switched Off or on auto divert and not your number blocked by the recipient.

-If the recipient blocks your call, then it’s either he or she picks the unknown number, allows it to ring multiple times without response because it’s an unknown number or no familiar caller ID.
+If the recipient blocks your call, then it’s either he or she picks the unknown number, allowing it to ring multiple times without a response because it’s an unknown number or no familiar caller ID.

 2. Send the contact a text message

 One other way to confirm if your number has been blocked by contact is to send an SMS to the recipient and check the delivery status.
 Though on Android devices, it’s not easy to tell if your message has been read by the recipient.

-That’s especially with third-party apps like Sideline, Burner, or Hushed you can confirm the status of your SMS and verify if the recipient has read the message.
+That’s especially with third-party apps like Sideline, Burner, or Hushed.
+You can confirm the status of your SMS and verify if the recipient has read the message.
 That’s how to find out if someone blocked your number from texting and make an accurate conclusion.

 Now, how to tell if someone blocked your number on iPhone?